-CMS Should Develop a Robust Education Strategy for Prescribers Related to Opioid Prescribing Guidelines
+Develop a Robust Education Strategy for Prescribers Related to Opioid Prescribing Guidelines

-AMCP encourages CMS to work collaboratively with the Centers for Disease Control and Prevention (CDC) to develop a robust education strategy for prescribers on the CDC Guideline for Prescribing Opioids for Chronic Pain.
-20 AMCP believes educating prescribers of the new guidelines and their implications should be the primary responsibility of the agencies, and not of the individual plan sponsors or their P&T Committees.
+AMCP encourages CMS and CMMI to work collaboratively with the Centers for Disease Control and Prevention (CDC) to develop a robust education strategy for prescribers on the CDC Guideline for Prescribing Opioids for Chronic Pain.
+AMCP believes educating prescribers of the new guidelines and their implications should be the primary responsibility of the agencies, and not of the individual plan sponsors or their P&T Committees.

-CMS Should Seek Legislative Changes to Allow Part D Sponsors Access to Prescription Drug Monitoring Program Data
+Support Demonstrations that Evaluate Part D Sponsors Access to Prescription Drug Monitoring Program Data

 AMCP is concerned that current point of sale (POS) edits required of Part D sponsors are based only upon information available to the sponsor via available claims data available, and do not take into account patients who choose to pay cash for their prescriptions.
 While forty-nine states and the District of Columbia have Prescription Drug Monitoring Programs (PDMPs) that collect dispensing data for all opioid medications, including prescriptions paid for by insurance and cash, only five states provide PDMP access to Medicare plan sponsors and three states to commercial third-party payers.
-21 The current legislative scheme at the state-level is a barrier to Part D sponsors' ability to properly assess the true opioid overutilization of their members.
+The current legislative scheme at the state-level is a barrier to Part D sponsors' ability to properly assess the true opioid overutilization of their members.
 If the POS edits are limited to adjudicated prescription claims data only, CMS risks falsely rewarding plans for their successful implementation of POS edits while in reality many of their patients may be opioid over-utilizers but appear as a false negative because of limitations in data availability.
-AMCP urges CMS to address how patients paying cash for their prescriptions, and the inability of plan sponsors to access this information, will be factored into these edits.
-Furthermore, AMCP urges CMS to address how opioids that are administered in physician offices will be accounted for because this information is also traditionally not available to plan sponsors.
+AMCP encourages CMMI and CMS to evaluate how the current limitations of the PDMP systems impact the ability of plans to effectively implement programs to curb opioid misuse and abuse.